 Sponsor and status

-This resolution was introduced on July 31, 1974, in a previous session of Congress, but was not enacted.
+This resolution was introduced on July 31, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for Oklahoma's 6th congressional district